SinghPrach/PythonBasedDataAnalysis/README.md

 10. Bitcoin Price Prediction with Machine Learning
 11. Amazon Product Reviews Sentiment Analysis with Machine Learning
 12. Email spam Detection with Machine Learning --Done
-13. FIFA Analysis with Data Science
+13. FIFA Analysis with Data Science -- 2 May
 14. Movie Recommendation System with Machine Learning
 15. Heart Disease Prediction with Machine Learning
 16. Predict Customer Churn with Python and Machine Learning
-17. GDP Analysis with Data Science
+17. GDP Analysis with Data Science-- 2 May
-18. Web Scraping to Create CSV
+18. Web Scraping to Create CSV-- 2 May
 19. Uber Trips Analysis using Python --Done
-20. IPL Exploratory Data Analysis
+20. IPL Exploratory Data Analysis-- 3 May
 21. Credit Card Fraud Detection with Machine Learning
 22. TikTok Reviews Sentiment Analysis using Python --Done
 23. Predict Diabetes with Machine Learning
-24. RFM(Recency, Frequency, in Money) Analysis with Python
+24. RFM(Recency, Frequency, in Money) Analysis with Python-- 3 May
-25. Diamonds Analysis with Python
+25. Diamonds Analysis with Python-- 3 May
-26. Scraping YouTube with Python
+26. Scraping YouTube with Python-- 3 May
 27. User Interface with Python
 28. Scraping Twitter with Python
 29.